sarahchima/personal-website/src/pages/blog/react-fragments.md

 }
 ```

-Notice how we had to wrap the label and the input field in a div.
-This is to adhere to the JSX syntax.
-The problem however is that it introduces an unneccessary node into the DOM.
-This is the output of this in the DOM.
+Notice how we had to wrap the `label` and the `input` field in a `div`.
+We did this to adhere to the JSX syntax.
+This is the output of the above in the DOM.

 ```html
 <form>